Hameet/cliche-todolist/README.md

 ## Why Functional programming?

 The real aim for this project was to follow a different approach to the one I'm used to.
-One of the projects I'm currently working one <a href="https://github.com/PaperHat/legal-checkup-client">Legal Check-up</a>, involves similar structuring of code.
+One of the projects I'm currently working on <a href="https://github.com/PaperHat/legal-checkup-client">Legal Check-up</a>, involves similar structuring of code.

-Seperating the "state" and "store" from the components and test each individual part of the code seperately.
+This involves seperating the "state" and the "store" from the components and testing individual parts of the code seperately with Jest and Enzyme.